waimus/Lucas/README.md

 5. Discord and Giphy account.

 ## Installation:
+This would use the PIP command to install some of the API.
+Make sure you have PIP.
+When Python is intalled you may want to try to use command `python -m pip install --upgrade pip` or search a hint over the internet on how to install PIP.

 1. Download and install Python and Git from the link above.
 2. Open Git Bash console, or in Windows Explorer right click -> `Git Bash Here`
 3. Install Discord.py in Git Bash by running the command: `py -3 -m pip install -U discord.py`.